FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 ###ChIP-seq for histone modifications

-ChIP-seq histone modification experiments should have an `assay type` of  [ChIP-seq](http://www.ebi.ac.uk/efo/EFO_0002692) and an `experiment target` child term of [SO:0001700](http://www.sequenceontology.org/browser/current_svn/term/SO:0001700) for histone modifications.
+ChIP-seq histone modification experiments should have an `assay type` of  [ChIP-seq](http://www.ebi.ac.uk/efo/EFO_0002692)

 Required: